john-telfeyan/covid19_data/README.md

 git add scrapers/get_va_data.py
 git commit -m "added a working web scraper for Virginia hospital data."
 ```
- ...then to push the new feature and I'll proof it before merging it:
+ ...then to push the new feature and I'll review it before merging it:
 ```bash
 git push --set-upstream origin <feature-name>-<your-name>
 ```